scalawithcats/scala-with-cats/src/pages/functors/index.md

  - get back `F[B]`.

 A function with a single argument has two types: the parameter type and the result type.
-To get them to the same shape we can fix the parameter and let the result type vary:
+To get them to the same shape we can fix the parameter type and let the result type vary:

  - start with `R => A`;
  - supply a function `A => B`;